frankluongo/beginner-javascript/readme.md

 ### 62: Prototype Refactor of The Gallery Exercise

+- Code in `exercises/58 - Gallery/gallery-v2-prototype.js`

 ### 63: Prototypes & Prototypal Inheritance

+- Add functions to the prototype so they can be shared by all instances of a Prototype

 ### 64: Prototype Refactor of The Slider Exercise

+- Code in `exercises/59 - Slider/src/gallery-v2-prototype.js`

 ### 65: Bind, Call & Apply